The essentially chief series of a compactly generated locally compact group: Preliminaries

 The following proposition is a standard result; see for example \cite[Proposition~2.E.9]{CdH14}.

 \begin{prop} Let $G$ be a locally compact group.
-The group $G$ has a Cayley-Abels graph if and only if $G$ is compactly generated.
-Moreover, if $G$ is compactly generated, then for every compact open subgroup $U/G^\circ$ of $G/G^\circ$, there exists a Cayley-Abels graph $\Gamma$ for $G$ such that $U$ is a vertex stabilizer. \end{prop}
+The group $G$ has a Cayley--Abels graph if and only if $G$ is compactly generated.
+Moreover, if $G$ is compactly generated, then for every compact open subgroup $U/G^\circ$ of $G/G^\circ$, there exists a Cayley--Abels graph $\Gamma$ for $G$ such that $U$ is a vertex stabilizer. \end{prop}

-The vertices of a Cayley-Abels graph have the same degree, since $G$ acts vertex-transitively by graph automorphisms.
+The vertices of a Cayley--Abels graph have the same degree, since $G$ acts vertex-transitively by graph automorphisms.
 This leads to an invariant for compactly generated groups.

-\begin{defn} If $G$ is a compactly generated locally compact group, the \defbold{degree} $\deg(G)$ of $G$ is the smallest degree of a Cayley-Abels graph for $G$. \end{defn}
+\begin{defn} If $G$ is a compactly generated locally compact group, the \defbold{degree} $\deg(G)$ of $G$ is the smallest degree of a Cayley--Abels graph for $G$. \end{defn}

-We point out that $\deg(G)=0$ if and only if $G$ is connected-by-compact, hence we infer the following: \begin{obs} For $G$ a compactly generated locally compact group $\deg(G)+\dim^\infty_{\Rb}(G)=0$ if and only if $G$ is compact. \end{obs}
+We see that $\deg(G)=0$ if and only if $G$ is connected-by-compact, hence we infer the following: \begin{obs} For $G$ a compactly generated locally compact group $\deg(G)+\dim^\infty_{\Rb}(G)=0$ if and only if $G$ is compact. \end{obs}

-Essential to the work at hand are the groups which act on (Cayley-Abels) graphs like discrete groups. \begin{defn} Given a group $G$ acting on a graph $\Gamma$, we say that $G$ acts \defbold{freely modulo kernel} on $\Gamma$ if the vertex stabilizer $G_{(v)}$ acts trivially on both the vertices and the edges of $\Gamma$ for all $v \in V$. \end{defn}
+Essential to the work at hand are the groups which act on (Cayley--Abels) graphs like discrete groups. \begin{defn} Given a group $G$ acting on a graph $\Gamma$, we say that $G$ acts \defbold{freely modulo kernel} on $\Gamma$ if the vertex stabilizer $G_{(v)}$ acts trivially on both the vertices and the edges of $\Gamma$ for all $v \in V$. \end{defn}

-\begin{prop} Let $G$ be a compactly generated locally compact group, $N$ be a closed normal subgroup of $G$, and $\Gamma$ be a connected graph of finite degree on which $G$ acts vertex-transitively. \begin{enumerate}[(1)] \item If $\Gamma$ is a Cayley-Abels graph for $G$, then $\Gamma/N$ is a Cayley-Abels graph for $G/N$. \item We have $\deg(\Gamma/N) \le \deg(\Gamma)$, with equality if and only if $N$ acts freely modulo kernel on $\Gamma$. \end{enumerate} \end{prop}
+\begin{prop} Let $G$ be a compactly generated locally compact group, $N$ be a closed normal subgroup of $G$, and $\Gamma$ be a connected graph of finite degree on which $G$ acts vertex-transitively. \begin{enumerate}[(1)] \item If $\Gamma$ is a Cayley--Abels graph for $G$, then $\Gamma/N$ is a Cayley--Abels graph for $G/N$. \item We have $\deg(\Gamma/N) \le \deg(\Gamma)$, with equality if and only if $N$ acts freely modulo kernel on $\Gamma$. \end{enumerate} \end{prop}

 \begin{proof} $(1)$ The graph $\Gamma/N$ is connected, and $G$ acts vertex-transitively on $\Gamma/N$.
 Lemma~\ref{lem:quotient:basic}(1) ensures that $\deg(\Gamma/N)$ is also finite.
 The fact that the vertex stabilizers are connected-by-compact and open in $G/N$ follows from Lemma~\ref{lem:quotient:basic}(2).